Fools Garden: Appraisal

 Fool's Garden are considered followers of the Britpop wave that swept the world in the 90s, and the most prominent representatives of the German Britpop scene.
 The band is also one of the most iconic German performers on the international music scene along with the Scorpions, E-rotic, Fun Factory and Mr. President.
 Wolfgang Spahr, the German Bureau Chief of Billboard, presented Fool's Garden the "Ambassador Award" for great success in Asia in the 1996's final issue.

-Fool's Garden have been recognized as one of the most famous one-hit wonders.
-However, despite the fact that, in addition to "Lemon Tree", Fools Garden no longer released commercially successful singles, various sources also highlight other quite popular songs: "Wild Days", "It Can Happen", "Why Did She Go?", "Innocence", "Probably", "Suzy", "Closer", "Dreaming" and "Does Anybody Know?".
+Fool's Garden have been recognized a famous one-hit wonder.
+While the band did not have any commercially successful singles after "Lemon Tree", various sources highlight other songs: "Wild Days", "It Can Happen", "Why Did She Go?", "Innocence", "Probably", "Suzy", "Closer", "Dreaming" and "Does Anybody Know?".
 In the interview for Frankfurter Allgemeine, Peter Freudenthaler stated that he thought about many songs that they would become hits, but this never happened.

 We all realised that it was impossible to make a follow-up of the song - if we deliberately wrote a similar song, then everybody would say that we were copying ourselves, so we just write whatever we want to but not what people want us to do, I think that's the best way for us to go on.